ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 First published 1962.

-Published in Penguin Books January 1972 with a cover design
+Published by Penguin Books January 1972 with cover art by David Pelham.

 MORE COVERS >>

-The novel's title comes from an East London expression, he's as queer as a clockwork orange, meaning odd or peculiar although superficially normal.
-However, Burgess had also worked in Malaysia, where 'orang' means man, as in orang-utan or 'man of the forest', so A Clockwork Orange is also an allusion to the main character's loss of free will and reduction to a 'mechanical man' following a course of experimental treatment using the Ludovico conditioning technique, which causes him to suffer extreme nausea whenever he witnesses, or even contemplates, an act of violence.
+The title of Burgess' novel comes from an East London expression, he's as queer as a clockwork orange, meaning that appearances can be deceptive.
+However, Burgess had also worked in Malaysia, where 'orang' means man, as in orang-utan, so A Clockwork Orange may also refer to a mechanical man – a man without free will, like Alex, whose Ludovico conditioning causes him to suffer incapacitating nausea if he contemplates, or even witnesses, a violent act.